 Prior to the ADA International Fellowship, Amina was selected for the Mandela Washington Fellowship, a prestigious initiative launched by President Obama to bolster young leadership in Africa.
 She was placed at the University of Delaware for the duration of her Fellowship.
 Before joining Save the Children, she worked for BRAC and Africa Amini Alama and Redington Gulf and provided volunteer support to the Legal and Human Rights Center.

 Amina has used the ADA International Fellowship Program to learn new ways to raise awareness about disability among families and communities in Tanzania.
 She has also strengthened early identification within pre-primary school classroom settings so that children with disabilities get an equal chance in education.
-For her project, she has worked with the Tanzanian government to implement early identification procedures in a targeted subset of schools that she oversees through her work with BRAC.
+For her project, she has worked with the Tanzanian government to implement early identification procedures in a targeted subset of schools that she oversaw through her work with BRAC.
+In 2019, she was chosen for the prestigious Chevening Scholarship, the U.K. government’s international awards program aimed at developing global leaders.

 Amina pursed her ADA International Fellowship training with the University of Massachusetts Boston Early Childhood Program.